netaz/caffe2any/README.md

 - The included caffe_pb2.py was generated using protoc:
   $ protoc -I=.  --python_out=. ./caffe.proto

+Installation and dependencies:
+- See file DEPENDENCIES.md

+After cloning the code, you can make sure that everything is correctly installed, by executing the (quite skimpy) test-suite:
+$ py.test tests/tplgy_test.py

 Usage:

 example(1):<br>
-$ python prototxt2csv.py examples/alexnet.deploy.prototxt  -p console -d mem,unique,inventory,output,bfs
+$ python caffe2any.py examples/alexnet.deploy.prototxt  -p console -d mem,unique,inventory,output,bfs

 example(2):<br>
-$ python prototxt2csv.py examples/googlenetv1.deploy.prototxt -p png -d bfs
+$ python caffe2any.py examples/googlenetv1.deploy.prototxt -p png -d bfs

 - This generates a PNG file from the network file.
 It differs from prototxt2png mainly thru customization, extra edge annotation, and the fact that BLOBs are not treated as nodes.
 - File printers/png.py can be customized to control the generated PNG images.
 Change 'options' and 'theme'.